 Brad celebrated big successes in this market in the past but emphasised that he had only completed high school and had no formal business qualifications whatsoever.

 Some time ago, Brad attended a post graduate management lecture at a local university.
-First Brad thought that the lecturer was talking gobbledygook, but after a while recognised that the theories presented in this lecture match what he does intuitively to run his business.
+First Brad thought that the lecturer was talking gobbledygook, but after a while recognised that the theories presented in this talk match what he does intuitively to run his business.

 The entrepreneur is the hero of contemporary capitalism